 “In the 18th century this changed significantly.
 The frontiers of painting were defined anew and it was stripped of its narrative side; now it could only represent.
 It was not long before the representational function of painting was questioned too, since it was essentially an illusionist process.
 The philosophy of Kant, Hegel and Schopenhauer prompted a recognition of the absolute aesthetic impact and the autonomous status of draughtsmanship and colour.

 “This was a fundamental change.
 Where once content and form, message and image had needed to harmonize, now form became dominant, and indeed became the content.
 If ways of seeing, conceptualization, and cognition were to be considered inseparable, then the cognitive content of painting must logically enough be purely a matter of how the observer looked at it.
 Inevitably, once this view gained ground, painting would tend to lose its mimetic character and become detached from the things which it claimed to represent.
 French 19th-century art and the post-Romantic northern Europe underwent a parallel move toward greater abstraction.”[i]

-The paradigm shift we are advocating requires the courage to move into a new story completely alone, unsupported—in other words it requires self-reliance.
+The paradigm shift we are advocate in Simple Reality requires the courage to move into a new story completely alone, unsupported—in other words it requires self-reliance.
 In the present moment this is not hard to do because there is a heartfelt security beyond the fear which originates in the false self.
 To shift narrative without being awake is an extraordinary achievement and according to Gertrude Stein writing in 1938, this is what Pablo Picasso did with his highly controversial approach to painting.

 Find a much more in-depth discussion in books by Roy Charles Henry.